Dick Van Patten

-Richard Vincent Van Patten (December 9, 1928 – June 23, 2015) was an American actor, comedian, businessman, and animal welfare advocate, whose career spanned seven decades of television.
-He was best known for his role as patriarch Tom Bradford on the ABC television comedy-drama Eight Is Enough.
+Richard Vincent Van Patten (December 9, 1928 – June 23, 2015) was an American actor, comedian, businessman, and animal welfare advocate whose career spanned seven decades of television.
+He was best known for his role as patriarch Tom Bradford on the television series Eight Is Enough.

 Van Patten began work as a child actor and was successful on the New York stage, appearing in more than a dozen plays as a teenager.
 He worked in radio, on Duffy's Tavern.
-He later starred in numerous television roles including the long-running CBS television series, "Mama" and Young Doctor Malone.
+He later starred in numerous television roles including the long-running CBS television series Mama and Young Doctor Malone.
 Later, he would star or co-star in many feature films, including Charly, Mel Brooks's Robin Hood: Men in Tights and Spaceballs, and Soylent Green.
 Van Patten was the founder of Natural Balance Pet Foods and National Guide Dog Month.

 Early life

 Richard Vincent Van Patten was born on December 9, 1928, in the Kew Gardens section of the New York City borough of Queens, the elder child of Richard Byron Van Patten, an interior decorator, and Josephine Rose (née Acerno), who worked in advertising.
-His younger sister is actress Joyce Van Patten.
+His younger sister was actress Joyce Van Patten.

-His mother was of Italian descent, while his father had Dutch and English ancestry.
-He began work as a model and actor as a child making his Broadway debut at the age of seven.
+His mother was of Italian descent, while his father had Dutch ancestry.
+He began work as a model and actor as a child making his Broadway debut at the age of 7.
 He was successful on the New York City stage, appearing in a dozen theatrical plays before reaching his teen years.
 He later moved to Hollywood and began a lengthy career in film and television.